Euler Estimation

 Arrays can be used to implement more than just matrices.
 We can also implement other mathematical procedures like Euler estimation.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Euler Estimation.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/euler-estimation/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/euler-estimation/

 Arrays can be used to implement more than just matrices.
 We can also implement other mathematical procedures like Euler estimation.
 We will jump straight to exercises – it is assumed that you’re already familiar with Euler estimation from calculus.